farout101/SarrMal_AI_Model_DEMO/README.md

 ## The AI Models

 The AI models integrated into this demo are hosted and managed via Google Cloud.
 Due to this, direct access to the models is restricted, and only authorized users can utilize them.
-The models are secured with Google OAuth, ensuring that only those with the necessary credentials can execute and interact with the AI.
+The models are secured with Google OAuth, ensuring that only those with the necessary credentials(SarrMal API) can execute and interact with the AI.

 This approach is essential for maintaining the security and privacy of the data processed by the AI models.
 It also allows us to control and monitor who can access the models, preventing unauthorized usage.